 My 9th grade students who had trouble reading came to love it through these lessons, using Robert Browning’s poem “The Pied Piper of Hamelin” and Shakespeare’s Romeo and Juliet.
 It was originally part of a public seminar titled “The Aesthetic Realism Teaching Method: Students Learn & Prejudice Is Defeated!”

 It is my fervent hope that teachers throughout America know the Aesthetic Realism Teaching Method.
 It can end, once and for all, the failure to learn, the pervasive anger, and the prejudice in our nation’s schools.
 Eli Siegel, who I see as the most important educator in history, explained that the purpose of education is to like the world, through everything we study and teach.
-The young people I teach at Norman Thomas High School have themselves met prejudice and economic injustice.
-But when they see through this teaching method that the English language has a sensible, beautiful structure which stands for the world itself—they learn, and they don’t want to be against other people who look and sound different from them.
+The young people I taught at Norman Thomas High School have themselves met prejudice and economic injustice.
+But when they saw through lessons based on this teaching method that the English language has a sensible, beautiful structure which stands for the world itself—they learned, and they didn’t want to be against other people who looked and sounded different from them.

 Eli Siegel has shown that all real growth, all education, arise from the fact that we come to be ourselves through finding meaning in—even becoming one with—what is not we: air, food, the alphabet, numbers, sights, sounds, words, books containing the thoughts of other people. . . .It is possible to feel powerfully that what is different from us can thrill us, teach us, make us larger.
 [The Right of Aesthetic Realism to Be Known #1115]